9dots/9dots.io-pages/Os218Ap.md

 2. Discuss, "_What makes a good sales person?
 What makes a bad one?_"
 	- Chart out student responses on the whiteboard.

-3. Today, students will work on the sales pitch that they will give to the judges during the next lesson.
+3. Today, students are working on the sales pitch that they will give to the judges during the next lesson.
-	- By the end of the class, students will have finished a poster for their product, as well as practiced their presentation for the judges.

 ## Explore
-Using normal objects (pencils, paper, pens...) that they have in front of them, students will try to quickly come up with a way to sell it to the person sitting next to them.
+During this explore, students try to quickly come up with a way to sell common items in the room (pencils, pens, paper) to the person sitting next to them.

 1. Break students into groups of two and them a simple object from the room to sell.
 This can be anything from pencils to chairs.

 2. Each student has one minute to prepare a sales pitch for the object.

-3. Students will present their sales pitch to their partner.
+3. Students present their sales pitch to their partner.

 ## Explain
 After students try a sales pitch on their own, use the powerpoint to lead a discussion about the steps required to create an effective sales pitch.